skylovely/ServerSync-iOS/README.md

 This allows you to coordinate events between your server and your app.

-You can use websockets, but that tends to be overkill and adds extra complexity client and server side.
+You can use websockets, but that tends to be overkill and adds extra complexity client-and-server-side.
 Ideally, the app will periodically calibrate with the server.
-This library uses an exponential running average to increase accuracy and reduce the effects of variations in latency.
+This library uses an exponential moving average to increase accuracy and reduce the effects of variations in latency.

-I will publish better documentation within a few months.

 The library is written in Swift 2.
 I will convert it to Swift 3 in a few months.